VonBiggCatt/pi40-case/README.md

 # pi40-case
-Files for 3D printed pi40 case
+A case loosely based on the old IBM Model F for 1upkeyboard's pi40 PCB